-Vipassana Meditation Instruction
+How to Practice Vipassana Meditation

 At Ahimsa Meditation we invite to contemplate on nonviolence, its meaning and how it feels inside of the body.
 With time, this knowledge becomes more comfortable as we invite to approach it with self-acceptance and curiosity.
 As a result, these contemplations give way to various insights.

-Everyone can deepen their insight meditation practice by contemplating such universal truths as impermanence, the importance of letting go of our ego and the existence of never-ending unsatisfactory feelings caused by various desires.
+Everyone can deepen their vipassana meditation practice by contemplating such universal truths as impermanence, the importance of letting go of our ego and the existence of never-ending unsatisfactory feelings caused by various desires.
 These characteristics of our lives are universal because we all experience them.
 Here at Ahimsa Meditation, we invite everyone to accept them fully.

 - Find a quiet place and set your alarm for an initial 10 minutes (more if you feel comfortable to start with a longer session).

 - Sit cross-legged on a floor (use a mat and a cushion to level your hips with your knees), place your arms on your lap.
 Only sit on a firm chair if the cross-legged position is very uncomfortable.
 In general, your posture should be fairly relaxed but not sluggish, so you won’t meditate yourself to sleep.
 Full lotus is the most stable and firm posture, but you can adopt half-lotus or a simple cross-legged position too.